CeceZiegler1/ML_Final_Proj/README.md

 David: My initial goals had a heavy emphasis on communication and writing.
 Given that the dataset we have chosen is focused on baseball, I expect that I will take on a large role in synthesizing our findings into digestible prose.
 I also noted in my goals that I wanted to play an active role in implementation despite my lack of experience.
 I hope that through a significant project such as this, I will be able to improve my ability to take an idea from conception to production utilizing concepts we have learned in class.

+# Risk Statement

+One potential risk that we could foresee is that bat speed is not easily explained by isolated biomechanical factors.
+Baseball swings are highly coordinated actions that rely on well sequenced movements for contact to occur.
+By simply looking at points of data rather than the full picture, we may not accurately predict bat speed values.
+Another potential risk is that the data may have rather high variability and bat speed is far too nuanced to be modeled.
+Baseball swings are unique to the individual, and we may find that different players can be successful with different strengths.

 # Ethics Statement